 There is no requirement for the overall number of courses taken by a student.
-A student who takes first year micro, macro and econometrics, three major field courses, two minor field courses and one supporting course will have 12 courses; but students who (for instance) take the micro comp without taking first year micro due to prior graduate work do not have to take additional courses to "get up to 12".
-Students may take more than 12 courses, provided they have sufficient tuition remission or are willing to pay out of pocket.
-Students should not take more than three courses per semester, and should not take more than one course per semester starting the third year, so that they can focus on research.
+A student who takes first year micro, macro and econometrics, three major field courses, two minor field courses and three supporting courses will have 14 courses; but students who (for instance) take the micro comp without taking first year micro due to prior graduate work do not have to take additional courses to "get up to 14".
+Students may take more than 14 courses, provided they have sufficient tuition remission.
+Students should not take more than three courses per semester, and ideally should not take more than one classroom course per semester starting the third year, so that they can focus on research.